Is Breathing on Lenses a Good Idea (Even with a LensPen)?

 As I thought about what to do, I remembered reading about how our mouths can be pretty dirty and contain a lot of bacteria and/or pathogens.
 I formed a theory that what may have contributed to the growth of fungus on the 80-200 lens was a dirty mouth (because it seems that a little of it may come out each time you breathe on a lens.)
 Also, if you follow up breathing on a lens by using a LensPen that had been used several times before (and put back into the wet and dark environment UNDER THE LENSPEN CAP) I figure that you may be introducing both old and new bacteria onto your lens each time you use that LensPen.

-WELL THEN, DO I STILL USE LENS PENS?
+DO I STILL USE LENS PENS?

-My answer is: sometimes, but I don't breathe on my lenses any more as the LensPen instructions say.
-I do my cleaning with Zeiss Wipes #ad but sometimes I do finish it off with a CLEAN LensPen, (that I've never breathed on).
+Yes, but I don't breathe on my lenses any more to moisten them, as the LensPen instructions say to do.
+I'll spray Zeiss Lens Cleaner or do my cleaning with Zeiss Wipes #ad but sometimes I do finish it off with a LensPen (that I've never breathed on).

 CONCLUSION: